 The Grand Tour

-Five storeys high and two bays wide with a Welsh slate mansard roof, the house is made from London stock brick with channeled stucco at street level, set behind original spearhead railings and urn finials.
+Five storeys high and two bays wide with a Welsh slate mansard roof, the house is made from London stock brick with channelled stucco at street level, set behind original spearhead railings and urn finials.
 Two arched dormer windows are set into the roof above a stucco cornice to the parapet wall.

 The main entrance porch is defined by fluted ¾ Doric columns with an entablature above, set below the roundhead fanlight.
-Underfoot are fine, recently-reinstated Portland stone steps.
+Underfoot are fine, recently reinstated Portland stone steps.
 The six-panel front door is original and features unique joinery detailing, with original ironmongery and newer Banham security locks.
 It opens to a spacious, light-filled hallway, where limestone tiles line the floors.
 The staircase lies just ahead, offering an unobscured view through to the garden beyond.
 The interior doors and architraves are original, and the cornicing here and in all the principal rooms is exquisite.

-The dining room is set to the front of the plan and opens through original wedding doors to the kitchen, in turn leading on to a conservatory with views over the garden.
+The dining room is set to the front of the plan and opens through original wedding doors to the kitchen, in turn leading to a conservatory with views over the garden.
 North American solid walnut flooring extends underfoot and a handsome black marble chimney-piece with cast iron grate acts as focal point.
 The cast iron radiators here are found throughout the home.
 The kitchen features contemporary white cabinetry with slabs of granite resting atop.
 The conservatory is square-set with a tall, pitched glass roof.
 Built from white-painted hardwood, it has ivory floor tiles with a patterned border and French windows that open to a spacious balcony situated amidst the garden’s greenery.

 The lower ground floor has been cleverly designed as a spacious one-bedroom apartment.
 With access from the main house through an interior staircase or through an independent entrance in the front, the floor has been designed with versatility in mind.
 Its rooms can be used as additional bedrooms and/or living spaces, offering a further separate bathroom and kitchen.
 Ceiling heights are generous and there is a small exterior terrace, opening through French windows from the kitchen.
-There is also a utility area, and two generous vaults are set below pavement-level, one of which is currently used as a wine cellar.
+There is also a utility area, and two generous vaults are set below pavement level, one of which is currently used as a wine cellar.

 The first floor is home to the bipartite drawing room, with exceptionally high ceilings and French windows with shutters that open to a decorative cast iron Juliet balcony to the front.
 Walls are papered in an elegant light damask wallpaper in the principal part of the space, and with a richer, deep red design in the rear ‘withdrawing’ part.
 These sections can be demarcated if required by original panelled wedding doors.
 Each has a beautiful marble chimney-piece with corbels supporting the mantels.
 In the principal space, this is made from Carrara marble with an iron basket; in the rear, from Kilkenny marble with an iron hob grate.
 Original plaster cornice frames the elevations, beautifully restored featuring an acanthus leaf and floral design.